-Well, spring has sprung and two persnickety perennials, weeds and greed are back.
-The Board of Supervisors, tenders of our little piece of paradise known as Solano County, wisely weed whacked one garden killer before it could take root; bonuses for elected officials.
-Some astute Supervisors questioned how those seeds almost germinated.
+COMMENTARY B2 Wednesday, May 9, 2007 - DAILY REPUBLIC Bonus for elected officials is service ell, spring has sprung and two persnickety perennials, weeds and greed are back.
+The Board of Supervisors, tenders of our little piece of paradise known as Solano County, wisely weed-whacked one garden killer before it could take root: bonuses for elected officials.
+Some astute supervisors questioned how those seeds almost germinated.
 Weeds of greed come from failing to lead.
 They are inherent to human nature.

 Coincidentally in the news, a teachable American moment is playing out.
-Senior VA officials received enormous bonuses in the context of an embarrassing level of performance while veterans who served us all went without even being looked at.
+Senior Veterans' Administration officials received enormous bonuses in the context of an embarrassing level of performance while veterans who served us all went without even being looked at.
 Only a few years ago, the VA was much ballyhooed for instituting a five element "balanced scorecard" for senior executive bonuses.
-They forgot the sixth element- human nature.
+They forgot the sixth element - human nature.

-Last year, the living large lifestyle and bonus package of Solano County's highest paid public official was the subject of a Daily Republic expose'.
+Last year, the living large lifestyle and bonus package of Solano County's highest paid public official was the subject of a Daily Republic report.
 Your grand jury, at www.solanocourts.com, named the boondoggle the "Money in Pocket" program.
-Today, county managers who meet expectations can get a bonus of 2.5% of their salary.
-Non elected directors can get bonuses up to 15 percent of their base salary.
-Over 90% did.
+Today, county managers who meet expectations can get a bonus of 2.5 percent of their salary.
+Non-elected directors can get bonuses up to 15 percent of their base salary.
+Over 90 percent did.

-Objectively measuring and financially rewarding senior leadership performance is like trying to wrestle with Jell-O; it may taste good to those who get the biggest bite but in the end, it's a sticky business best left alone.
-In the tortuous world of baseball statistics, complex measurements lead to gazillion dollar decisions.
-Baseball is a game with measurable, simple outcomes.
-Public leadership is not
+Objectively measuring and financially rewarding senior leadership performance is like trying to wrestle with Jell-O; it may taste good to those who get the biggest bite but in the end, but it's a sticky business best left alone.
+In the tortuous world of baseball statistics, complex measurements lead to gazillion-dollar decisions.
+Baseball is a game with measurable, ership is not.